 The Red Flag Analysis is prepared prior to investment.
 This Analysis consists of a set of questions which we deem to be crucial to consider for ensuring that investments do not cause significant harm.
-The questions are related to corporate governance, ethics, and corruption, and also covers international norms and standards, as well as severe and/or systematic environmental or social controversies.
+The questions are related to corporate governance, ethics, and corruption, and also cover international norms and standards, as well as severe and/or systematic environmental or social controversies.
 We have introduced one question specifically addressing the Principal Adverse Impact (PAI) indicators, which are outlined in Annex I of Regulation (EU) 2019/2088.
 In order to assess this, we use data from external service providers that compares the PAI Indicators for each company with a range of peer companies.
 Not all PAI Indicators are available for each company, but we make best efforts in order to ensure there are no unacceptably high risks of causing significant harm.

-ESG Scorecards
+ESG Scorecards (East Capital)

-Analysts and portfolio managers fill in an ESG Scorecard for each holding in the Fund.
-The Scorecard contains over 50 questions related to E, S and G, and covers several sustainability indicators that are used to measure the attainment of the sustainable investment objective, including, among others but not limited to:
+The ESG Scorecard contains over 50 questions related to E, S and G, and covers several sustainability indicators that are used to measure the attainment of the sustainable investment objective, including, among others, but not limited to:

-- key corporate governance indicators such as, among others, capital allocation, board composition, auditor tenure, management structures, corruption, cyber security, remuneration of staff and tax compliance. - disclosure according to relevant standards and support for key initiatives such as the Task Force on Climate-related Financial Disclosures (TCFD), CDP, the Sustainability Accounting Standards Board (SASB), the UN Global Compact and the Science Based Targets initiative (SBTi), - understanding and management of environmental and social risks and opportunities, including sustainability competence at board level, relevant policies, and how ESG and sustainability risks are addressed in the value chain, - support for labour and human rights, and - contribution, through revenue exposure, to the UN's Sustainable Development Goals (SDGs)
+- key corporate governance indicators such as capital allocation, board composition, auditor tenure, management structures, corruption, cyber security, remuneration of staff and tax compliance, - disclosure according to relevant standards and support for key initiatives such as the Task Force on Climate-related Financial Disclosures (TCFD), CDP, the Sustainability Accounting Standards Board (SASB), the UN Global Compact and the Science Based Targets initiative (SBTi), - actual performance of the company in terms of climate transition, climate adaptation, and nature-related topics - understanding and management of environmental and social risks and opportunities, including sustainability competence at board level, relevant policies, and how ESG and sustainability risks are addressed in the value chain, - support for labour and human rights, and - contribution, through revenue exposure, to the UN's Sustainable Development Goals (SDGs)

-The ESG Scorecard structures our review of relevant and material ESG risks and opportunities.
-By filling in and regularly updating the Scorecards, we ensure that the entire investment team integrates relevant and material sustainability related risks and opportunities in their fundamental analysis, ensuring holistic assessments of company quality as well as attainment of the Fund's sustainable investment objective.
+The ESG Scorecard structures our review of relevant and material ESG risks and opportunities in an emerging and frontier market context.
+By using it, we ensure that the entire investment team integrates relevant and material sustainability-related risks and opportunities in their fundamental analysis, ensuring holistic assessments of company quality as well as attainment of the Fund's sustainable investment objective.